The History of Inspector Ian Rutledge

 December 1919 − A COLD TREACHERY

 Rutledge is already in the north and the closest man to Westmorland, where at the height of a blizzard, there has been a cold blooded killing of an entire family, save one child, who is missing in the snow.
 But as the facts unfold, it’s possible that the boy killed his own family.
 And where is he?
 Dead in the snow, or hiding?
-And there are secrets in this isolated village of Urskdale that can lead to more killings.
+And there are secrets in this isolated village of Urskdale that can lead to more deaths.

 January 1920 − A LONG SHADOW